 Making a mobility scooter accident compensation claim could be done with the help of a personal injury lawyer.
 But how do you know whether you could have a claim?
 This guide aims to shed more light on an accident with a mobility scooter, what injuries it could cause, and when you could make a claim for one.
 This could include what happens if a mobility scooter crashes into a car or mobility scooters and accidents that concern other pedestrians.
 We also look at the personal injury claims time limit that could apply in these cases, along with discussing how a No Win No Fee solicitor could really help you to make a mobility scooter accident claim.

 To claim for a mobility scooter crash, your injuries must be caused by third-party negligence.
-Whether you were knocked over by a mobility scooter, or you were in a mobility scooter that was in a crash with another vehicle that was not your fault, there could be a liable party that could compensate you for your injuries.
+You might have been knocked over by a mobility scooter.
+Or maybe you were in a mobility scooter in a crash with another vehicle that was not your fault.
+If so, there could be a liable party that could compensate you for your injuries.
 If you wish to make a claim, then you would need to be able to prove that the mobility scooter accident was not your fault.
 A personal injury lawyer could help you with this.

 Time Limits In Mobility Scooter Accident Claims